When to repeat a noise assessment

 The HSE have law covering this, and then also explanatory guidance.
 This is what the law actually says:

-Their guidance then expands on that and says:
+Their guidance then expands on that and gives a bit more detail on it.

 I think it is helpful to break it down into ‘review’ and ‘repeat’.